cs1302uga/cs1302-tutorials/github-setup.md

 1. Go to the Education Pack "join page" on GitHub: https://education.github.com/pack/join
 1. Click on "Get your Pack".
 1. Click on “Get Student Benefits” and Sign In with your Account, if needed.
-1. Fill out the form and submit for review
+1. Fill out the form and submit it for review
-1. Wait on email confirmation from GitHub.
+1. Wait for email confirmation from GitHub.
 Hopefully, this will take less than a day.

 ## Setting up SSH Keys

 Before you can push and pull to private repositories hosted on GitHub from your Odin account, you will need to create an SSH public/private key pair on Odin.
-This will allow you to give a public key to GitHub (think of it as a padlock) that GitHub can use to authenticate your requests in addition to or in lieu of your GitHub username and password.
-It's sufficient to think of this key-based authentication process as you unlocking the public key (i.e., the padlock) using your private key -- the Git program will do this with GitHub so long as the key pair is setup correctly.
+This will allow you to give a public key to GitHub (think of it as a padlock) that GitHub can use to authenticate your requests in addition to or instead of your GitHub username and password.
+It's sufficient to think of this key-based authentication process as you unlocking the public key (i.e., the padlock) using your private key -- the Git program will do this with GitHub so long as the key pair is set up correctly.

 1. Login to Odin.